 Data Analysis and Documentation of Findings

-Invoke will review your purchase data, well records and compliance records in order to understand the information and to identify those areas where recoveries and audit reduction opportunities may exist.
+Invoke will review your purchase data, well records and compliance records in order to understand the information and to identify those areas where recoveries and severance tax audit reduction opportunities may exist.

 Phase II focuses on the following: